 - I applied two coats of a wood stain to closely match the original shelves; leaving a couple of hours between each coat to dry.

-- After the second coat was dry I quickly hand sanded the shelves smooth, and wiped them clean of dust with white spirit, and left to dry.
+- After the second coat was dry I quickly hand sanded the shelves smooth, wiped them clean of dust with white spirit, and left them to dry.

-- After another half hour I applied the third coat of wood stain and left overnight to dry.
+- After another half hour, I applied the third coat of wood stain and left it overnight to dry.

 - The following day, I generously rubbed beeswax into the shelves, working in the direction of the wood grain, and left it for 15 minutes before rubbing the wax to a shine.

 In parallel, I also wood stained and polished the two shelf supports, which I quickly made while I was waiting for the first application of wood stain on the shelves to dry.

 I always use furniture polish containing beeswax rather than silicone, because silicone is an oil and not a wax e.g., the wax is long-lasting, durable and protects the wood, while the oil isn’t and unlike the wax, attracts dust; so with furniture polishing containing silicone oil, you’re forever re-polishing.